tsamoura/tsamoura.github.io/_projects/12_project.md

 ---

-GLog, the Trigger Graphs C++ engine, and Lineage Trigger Graphs, the probabilistic extension, offer a Python API.
-Instructions for using the API can be found <a href="https://github.com/karmaresearch/ltgs?tab=readme-ov-file#using-the-python-api">here</a>.
+Trigger Graphs and their probabilistic extension offer a Python API.
+Instructions and examples of using this API can be found <a href="https://github.com/karmaresearch/ltgs?tab=readme-ov-file#using-the-python-api">here</a>.

 ## Repository